pairshaped/curlingio-docs/docs/club-management/draw-schedule-templates.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Draw schedules templates allow you to pre-create draw schedules that you will re-use between multiple leagues and competitions year after year.
+Draw schedules templates allow you, the curling club manager, to pre-create draw schedules that you will re-use between multiple leagues and competitions year after year.

 Curling I/O provides a standard set of templates, which will likely grow over time.